MonsieurV/gamma-api/README.md

-# gamma-api
+# The YtoTech Gamma Api

-An enthusiastic open-data radioactivity API for collecting Gamma ray events.
+> An enthusiastic open-data radioactivity API for collecting Gamma ray events.

 Live at https://gamma.ytotech.com (well, soon).
 Blog post on the API soon, too.
 Maybe.